Economy of Kenya: Balance of trade

 Kenya typically has a substantial trade deficit.
 The trade balance fluctuates widely because Kenya's main exports are primary commodities subject to the effects of both world prices and weather.
 In 2005 Kenya's income from exports was about US$3.2 billion.
 The payment for imports was about US$5.7B, yielding a trade deficit of about US$2.5B.

 Foreign investment policies

 Kenyan policies on foreign investment generally have been favourable since independence, with occasional tightening of restrictions to promote the africanisation of enterprises.
 Foreign investors have been guaranteed ownership and the right to remit dividends, royalties, and capital.
-In the 1970s, the government disallowed foreign investment unless there was also some government participation in the ownership of an enterprise.

-Despite these restrictions, between 60% and 70% of industry is still owned from abroad.
-A significant portion of this can be traced to fraudulent asset transfers by British colonialists during the transition to independence.
-This created widespread poverty and encouraged the conditions that would lead to dependency on foreign aid.
-However, Kenyan has had more economic success and more success raising its own quality of life than many of its neighbours in sub-Saharan Africa.
+Kenya is currently the most important source of foreign direct investments in Uganda and Rwanda.
+Uganda and its neighbouring regions are the main export destinations for Kenyan products.
+Kenya has had more success in growing its economy and quality of life levels than many of its neighbours in sub-Saharan Africa.